Also known as Allogeneic Hematopoietic Cell Transplant, Allogeneic HCT or Allogeneic BMT.

 Graft-versus-host disease (GVHD) may occur if the donor cells see the patient's normal cells as different and attack them.
 Other immune system problems can also occur.

-Infections are an ongoing risk for several months as the new donor cells grow and mature.
+Infection is an ongoing risk for several months as the new donor cells grow and the new immune system matures.

 Long-term or late effects may develop due to the transplant or any treatments a patient received before transplant.

 Watch for signs of infection or illness.
-Call your doctor if your child develops a fever or symptoms such as rash, nausea, vomiting, diarrhea, abdominal pain, mouth sores, bruising or bleeding, trouble breathing, headache, or other change in condition.
+Contact your care team if your child develops a fever or symptoms such as rash, nausea, vomiting, diarrhea, abdominal pain, mouth sores, bruising or bleeding, trouble breathing, headache, or other change in condition.

 Give medicines as instructed.
 Let your care team know if your child has any problems taking medicines or keeping them down.

-Encourage your child to be active throughout the day as tolerated.
+Encourage your child to be active throughout the day if they feel well enough.

 Avoid sun exposure when possible.
-Protect the skin from the sun and use sunscreen with a SPF of 30 or higher.
+Protect your child’s skin from the sun and use sunscreen with an SPF of 30 or higher.

-Allogeneic transplant steps include pre-transplant testing and evaluation, conditioning, infusion, engraftment, and monitoring for side effects of the transplant process.
+Allogeneic transplant steps include pre-transplant testing and evaluation, conditioning, infusion, engraftment, and monitoring and follow-up care.

 A stem cell transplant (bone marrow transplant) may be used as a treatment for some childhood cancers and blood disorders.
 Learn more about stem cell transplants.